SantiUlibarri/ad-delivery-troubleshooting-lab/broken-examples/02-javascript-error/README.md

 # Case 2 — JavaScript Runtime Error

 ## Symptom

-The page loads, but the header-bidding auction never starts.
+The publisher page loads, but the header-bidding auction does not start.

 ## Investigation

-Open DevTools → Console and look for JavaScript exceptions.
+Open DevTools → Console and look for JavaScript errors.

+Check:

+- The error message
+- The source file
+- The line where the error occurred
+- Whether the error happens before auction initialization

 ## Root Cause

-A runtime JavaScript error stops auction execution.
+A JavaScript runtime error interrupts execution before the auction can complete.

 ## Fix

-Identify the source file and line number, correct the invalid reference, and reload the page.
+Correct the JavaScript error and reload the page to confirm that the auction initializes successfully.

 ## TAM Lesson

-A JavaScript failure can interrupt the entire ad-delivery chain even when the HTML and CSS are working correctly.
+A JavaScript error can prevent ad delivery before any bidder or ad-server request occurs.